diced/zipline/README.md

 ## Bug reports

-Create an issue on GitHub, please include the following (if one of them is not applicable to the issue then it's not needed):
+Create an issue on GitHub and use the template, please include the following (if one of them is not applicable to the issue then it's not needed):

 - The steps to reproduce the bug
 - Logs of Zipline